-UNCP Penbroke Police Officers are trained and certified by the North Carolina Criminal Justice Training and Standards Division.
-Each officer must attain their Basic Law Enforcement Training certificate as mandated through North Carolina Criminal Justice Training and Standards and additionally complete a minimum of forty (40) hours of yearly in-service training to keep their certification active.
+UNCP Police and Public Safety consist of twenty (20) sworn police officers and three (3) property security officers.
+UNCP Pembroke Police Officers are trained and certified by the North Carolina Criminal Justice Training and Standards Division.
+Each officer must attain their Basic Law Enforcement Training certificate as mandated through North Carolina Criminal Justice Training and Standards and additionally complete a minimum of forty (40) hours of yearly inservice training to keep their certification active.
 Additional in-service training relevant to college and university settings and issues are also taken to supplement the experience of the officers at the department.
 UNC Pembroke Police Officers are trained in CPR, first aid, and rapid deployment and are authorized to carry firearms and have the authority to arrest anyone involved in criminal activity within the university campus, including all property owned or leased by UNC Pembroke, and the portions of any public road or highway passing through or adjoining the campus.
 All criminal incidents are investigated by campus police and/or in conjunction with the Pembroke Police Department, Robeson County Sheriff's Department or North Carolina State Bureau of Investigation (NC SBI).

-With the intent to increase and improve efficiency, the police department maintains and controls 603 security cameras, which are strategically located around campus.
+With the intent to increase and improve efficiency, the police department maintains and controls 721 security cameras, which are strategically located around campus.
 These cameras are located in and around administrative and academic buildings and within the common areas of student residence halls.
 Coverage also includes the common areas around student residence halls and parking lots.
 The department is responsible for a number of campus safety and security programs including education programming, physical security, security technology, threat assessment on individuals that come to the attention of campus police, and special event management.
 UNCP Police and Public Safety is located behind the bookstore